behzatozyoruk/DRAFT-1A-Behzat-Deniz-zy-r-k/draft1A_behzat.md

 ---

-## BISIMULATION FOR MARKOV PROCESSES
+## Bisimulation for Markov processes

 A simulation morphism simply means the target system can at least match the probabilistic moves of the source.
 Tightening the inequality given by the simulation to a strict equality $k_{l}(s,f^{-1}(A^{\prime}))=k_{l}^{\prime}(f(s),A^{\prime})$ ensures that no probabilities are lost or gained along the mapping.
 Furthermore, by demanding the morphism be surjective, we guarantee that no state in the target is left unaccounted for.